 In this episode the hosts were joined by Professor Sue Black to discuss her inspirational life story and career, as well as the initiatives she has set up to encourage more women into the tech sector and her hopes for the future.
-Sue Black is a Professor of Computer Science and Technology Evangelist at Durham University, has set up initiatives such BCS women and the social enterprise Techmums, to encourage more women into computing and has received an OBE for services to technology.
-She was also instrumental in the campaign to save Bletchley Park.
+Sue Black – Professor of Computer Science and Technology Evangelist at Durham University – has set up initiatives such as BCSWomen and the social enterprise Techmums, to encourage more women into computing.
+She has received an OBE for services to technology and was also instrumental in the campaign to save Bletchley Park.

 This week the hosts chat with Dr Dan Stowell, senior researcher at Queen Mary University of London and fellow of The Alan Turing Institute, about his work on addressing climate change via creating high-coverage open dataset of solar photovoltaic installations in the UK.
 It also happens to be research that podcast host Ed was involved in as you'll hear!
 You can check out the paper on this topic, published in Nature Scientific Data here.

-#20: Robert Winston on science & the public in the Covid era
+#20: Robert Winston on science and the public in the COVID-19 era

 On this episode of the podcast, we are joined by Lord Robert Winston to talk about engaging with the public about the science of combatting COVID-19.
 Professor of Science and Society and Emeritus Professor of Fertility Studies at Imperial College London, Robert has also had an incredible career in television, presenting the BBC’s The Secret Life of Twins, Child of Our Time and the BAFTA award-winning The Human Body.
 Professor Winston runs a research programme at the Institute of Reproductive and Developmental Biology at Imperial College that aims to improve human transplantation.
 He has over 300 scientific publications about human reproduction and the early stages of pregnancy.

-#19: AlphaFold & Beyond: How AI and Data Science are Revolutionising Biology
+#19: AlphaFold and beyond: How AI and data science are revolutionising biology

-On the first episode of season 2, we are joined by Alexander Tokarev, a very recent PhD graduate from the University of Manchester.
-Alex does research in Organisational Psychology, Personality Psychology, and Psychometrics.
+On the first episode of season two, we are joined by Alexander Tokarev, a very recent PhD graduate from the University of Manchester.
+Alex does research in organisational psychology, personality psychology, and psychometrics.
 With a strong mathematical and statistical background, he applies these to psychology.
 He is here to tell us a little bit about modeling personality traits, in particular the ones known as the dark core.
 Sound effects courtesy of Brand Name Audio.

 #17: The Privacy Collective

-Ever wondered what you were signing up to when you click the “Accept all cookies” button that seems to appear on every new website you visit?
-In the final episode of The Turing Podcast Series One, the hosts are joined by Dr Rebecca Rumbul to talk about The Privacy Collective, an organisation that supports compensation claims arising out of the misuse of personal data on behalf of the general public, and how they're involved in with the largest data privacy case against GDPR breaches in history.
+Ever wondered what you were signing up to when you click the 'accept all cookies' button that seems to appear on every website you visit?
+In the final episode of The Turing Podcast series one, the hosts are joined by Dr Rebecca Rumbul to talk about The Privacy Collective, an organisation that supports compensation claims arising out of the misuse of personal data on behalf of the general public, and how they're involved in with the largest data privacy case against GDPR breaches in history.
 To learn more, check out their website.